SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Tour Length: 2 hours

 The Sunset Cruise is offered the rest of the year (roughly from mid-March through early November).
-They change the time this San Francisco boat cruise leaves in order to have you on the water during the sunset.
+They adjust the departure time for this San Francisco boat cruise in order to have you on the water during sunset.

 You will get some great views of the sunset as long as the fog has not decided to make its way into the bay before the sun goes down.